bbboll/latex-get/README.md

 Since this is a fairly early stage of development, no binary is provided with the source yet.

 ## Usage
--	List available templates
+*	List available templates:
 	`go run *.go list`
--	Show description for a template (science_thesis)
+*	Show description for a template (science_thesis):
 	`go run *.go describe science_thesis`
--	Copy an instance of the selected template (science_thesis) into a destination path `go run *.go create science_thesis /path/to/destination/`
+*	Copy an instance of the selected template (science_thesis) into a destination path:
+	`go run *.go create science_thesis /path/to/destination/`

+## Roadmap
+I might add the possibility to set a config file in the future.
+That way, most placeholder content within the templates can be filled with real data.